-The darkest material on earth will create a 'schism in space' for the Winter Olympics
+The material so black your eyes can't see it

 One square centimeter of Vantablack consists of about one billion carbon nanotubes spaced perfectly apart.
 When light comes in it is bounced around and ultimately trapped and converted to heat.

 "Carbon nanotubes are like very, very long blades of grass," explains Jensen.
 "Now you imagine if you were a human walking around in grass 1,000 feet tall how little light would get down to you.
 It's like that but on a very tiny scale."
 The nanotubes are "grown" under powerful lamps that bring the surface temperature to 430 degrees Celsius or higher.

 Each carbon nanotube measures roughly one millionth of a millimeter.
 Credit: Surrey NanoSystems

 There is also a spray-applied version called Vantablack S-VIS, which can be used to coat complex shapes and surfaces.
 Vantablack was originally designed for engineering in space, but, since launching in 2014, Jensen has been inundated with requests to use the material.

 "The inquiries built like an avalanche... everything from superstars wanting to coat their guitars in it to people wanting to coat their cars in it," he says.